 - If the weather cooperates, sit on the roof-deck patio for a view of the town while you dine.

 - There’s even a place to tie up your horse if you decide to stop by while out on a ride.

 Whether you need a break from cooking over your campfire while camping in Theodore Roosevelt National Park or a change from fine dining just across the street at the Rough Riders Hotel, Badlands Pizza Parlor & Saloon is the perfect family-friendly place.

 The restaurant is an ample open space with both tables and booths.
 The light fixtures are shaped like old-fashioned lanterns with shades contributing to the dim lighting.
 Add the wood paneling, and you have wild west saloon décor — large images of Frontier Days circa 1916 line the dining room’s sidewall.

 The pizzas go by whimsical names like “Janie Got a Gun” or “Cowboy Combo.”
 The bottom of the pizza’s crust is crispy, and a generous amount of toppings and loads of gooey cheese make it a filling choice for lunch or dinner.

 For those requiring a gluten-free pizza, try the cauliflower crust pizza.
-For vegetarians, the Janie Got a Gun is the right choice, with bell peppers, tomatoes, green olives, caramelized onions, pepperoncini, sweet chilies, mozzarella cheese and a drizzle of balsamic.
+For vegetarians, the Janie Got a Gun is a right choice, with bell peppers, tomatoes, green olives, caramelized onions, pepperoncini, sweet chilies, mozzarella cheese, and a drizzle of balsamic.
 Vegetarians might also enjoy that on a cauliflower crust.